See Aetna Foundation’s short video featuring the Garden Steps project and a few other national finalists!

 Garden Steps is a collaboration between the Hillsborough Metropolitan Planning Organization, City-County Planning Commission, FL Department of Health in Hillsborough County, the City of Tampa, Hillsborough Area Regional Transit Authority, and the Community Garden Coalition.
 By increasing pedestrian, bicycle and transit access between a network of community gardens, we believe that we will see a measurable improvement in health and social outcomes such as improved nutrition, reduced hunger, chronic disease prevention, and improved behavior in school among youth.

 What we’re doing

-The Garden Steps team and its partners are in the process of setting up the first two community garden sites for the fall and winter planting seasons.
-Located in Sulphur Springs and East Tampa, the Garden Steps team will soon be performing ground-level analysis to determine accessibility for pedestrians and other non-motorized users.
+The Garden Steps team and its partners are in the process of setting up the first two community garden sites for the 2018 planting season.
+Located in East Tampa, the Garden Steps team has worked to determine site accessibility for pedestrians and other non-motorized users.
 Check back soon for event announcements and updates!